FelipeAndriotti/projeto-validacao-doguito/README.md

 # projeto-validacao-doguito
-Doguito project focused on validation.
+Doguito project focused on form validation.
 Followed as assigned in the Alura course, with some changes.